JamCovid/jamcovid.github.io/index.md

 ### <a name="add_event"></a> Add

-1. Select the add button and enter data
+1. Select the add button and enter data or Ctrl-e to load data

 <br/>